andrewallred/Dororin/README.md

 # Dororin

-Quick Proof of Concept to generate C# classes from GraphQL queries.
+Quick Proof of Concept to generate C# classes from GraphQL queries against a CMS.

 ![Dororin](dororin.jpeg)

 ## What does Dororin do?

-Dororin converts graphql queries to C# classes, running the queries against a Met CMS (dev, staging, or prod) and then using QuickType to turn the results into models.
+Dororin converts GraphQL queries to C# classes, running the queries against a CMS (dev, staging, or prod) and then using QuickType to turn the results into models.

 ## Using Dororin